BNandor/Data-analysis-using-Self-Organizing-Maps-CUDA/README.md

 The software enables the use of two types of initialization, random and random sampling.
-The model is being trained in a stepwise approximating fashion, that is at every iterationta random sample is selected from the training dataset.
+The model is being trained in a stepwise approximating fashion, that is at every iteration a random sample is selected from the training dataset.
 The learning rateαstarts with a value of 0.9 in every case, and decreases along the slope of a Gaussian withμ0 andσof the third of the number of maximum iterations.
 The neighbourhood function is also a Gaussian whose radius is initialized